bitmovin/bitmovin-player-web-analytics-adobe/README.md

 2. Visit [Video Heartbeat Library](https://github.com/Adobe-Marketing-Cloud/video-heartbeat-v2/releases/tag/js-v2.0.2) to download `VideoHeartbeatLibrary-js-v2.0.2.zip`.
 3. Copy `VideoHeartbeat.min.js` from the libs directory in the Video Heartbeat Library to your project.
 4. Download `AppMeasurement.js` and `VisitorAPI.js` from your Adobe Experience Cloud account and place them in your project.
-5. Install required packages with `yarn install`.
+5. Install required packages with `npm ci`.
-6. Build project with `yarn run build`.
+6. Build project with `npm run build`.
 7. Compiled file can be found at `public\js\bitmovin-heartbeat.js`.
 8. Include the built file and the 3 Adobe Heartbeat JavaScript files in the body tag your root html file.